Peluboy/lendsqr-fe-test/README.md

 This project is a user management system built with React.
 The project showcases a responsive design and incorporates features like data fetching from a mock API, search functionality, and pagination.

 ## Features
-1. **Styled Components & SCSS**: Utilized styled components combined with SCSS for consistent and modular styling.
+1. **CSS Modules**: Utilized CSS Modules for consistent and modular styling.
 2. **Mock API**: User data is fetched from a mock API containing 500 records generated using Mockaroo.
 3. **Responsive Design**: The design adapts to various media types for an optimal viewing experience.
 4. **Search Functionality**: Users can search through the user data table.